crawljs/crawl.js/README.md

 Note: I suggest the use of `nvm` (Node Version Manager - https://github.com/creationix/nvm) for the Node.js installation.
 Because crawl.js requires version v0.10.x and most distributions do not have packages for this yet.

 ##Configuration
 Have a look at `/config.json`.
-Two parts are important and need to be adjusted.
+The following parts are important and need to be adjusted.

-* `storage`: Configure it, so that the instances can connect to redis.
+* `queues.remote`: Configure it, so that the instances can connect to redis.
-* `url.blocks`: The total number of url-blocks you want to distribute the urls to.
-One crawl.js instance per URL-block.
-This number **must be a power of 2**.
+* `seen`: Typically same as `queues.remote`
+* `mapper`: How to map URLs to groups and blocks.
+One crawl.js instance is responsible for exactly one block within one group.
+Default configuration is 1 group with 1 block.

 ##Preperations
 Before we start to crawl we need to import some URL's into the URL-blocks.